seafloor-geodesy/gnatss/README.md

       path: /path/to/**/WG_*/pxp_tt # this option will take in glob patterns
     gps_solution:
       path: /path/to/**/posfilter/POS_FREED_TRANS_TWTT # this option will take in glob patterns
-    deletions:
-      path: /path/to/deletns.dat

 output:
   path: /my/output/dir/
 ```

+### Deletions file

+This will output the final resulting deletions file to the output directory specified in the configuration yaml file.
+This file will be in Comma Separated Value (CSV) format called `deletions.csv`.

 ### Residual file

-Currently, you can extract the residual file from the run command by passing in the `--extract-res` flag.
 This will output the final resulting residual file to the output directory specified in the configuration yaml file.
 This file will be in Comma Separated Value (CSV) format called `residuals.csv`.